Muscle Of Love (1973)

 In short, the band members were tired after years of touring and recording, off-stage Alice was starting to become far removed from his on-stage persona and the creepy / shocking songs were binned in favour of ‘nicer’ stuff.
-None of this went down well with the record buying public who begun to turn their back on the band in their numbers.
-Just like that, the Alice Cooper band was finished.
+None of this went down well with the record buying public who begun to turn their back on the Group in their numbers.
+Just like that, the Alice Cooper Group was finished.

-Debates over the single reason why the band split have been going on for years and the passing of time has done nothing to fully clarify this.
+Debates over the single reason why the band split have been going on for years and the passing of time has done little to clarify this.
 In fact, if anything, it has made the situation worse with blurred or romanticised accounts often being presented.
 The simple fact (in my opinion) is that there was more than one reason and that the split was an incremental process formed by fatigue, changing lifestyles, differences of opinion, different career aspirations and market forces.

 Big Apple Dreamin’ (Hippo)